Teddy Park: 2016–2023: The Black Label and continued focus on producing

-Musical style and influences
+2024–present: Further critical and commercial success

+Park produced majority of the soundtrack of the Netflix animated musical KPop Demon Hunters (2025), which was a major worldwide commercial and critical success, with one of the singles, "Golden", topping the Billboard Global 200 and reaching the top of the charts in many countries, including the United States.
+His work on KPop Demon Hunters earned Park numerous accolades, including a Grammy Award for Best Song Written for Visual Media, a Golden Globe Award for Best Original Song, and an Academy Award for Best Original Song.
+"Golden" is the first K-pop song to win a Grammy.

+He assisted in writing Blackpink's comeback single "Jump" in 2025, from the group's third Korean extended play Deadline.

+Artistry

 Park's production style often incorporates contemporary R&B, especially when working with Taeyang and Seven.
 He also features reggae in his songs, acknowledging the genre's influence on 2NE1's debut EP.
 His work with 2NE1's first full-length album and 2011 EP contained songs that are pop and dance, in addition to featuring house elements.
 The song "Lonely" by 2NE1 was praised for its acoustic sound.
 Park also experimented with electronic music when working with BigBang.

 At the end of 2009, 10Asia named Park as one of the top 10 people of 2009 for his participation in some of the year's biggest k-pop hits.
 In 2018, Seoul Sports published a list of "Most Influential Power People of K-pop," which was ranked by music industry executives.
 Park placed fifth in the category of best producer.
 That same year, he and G-Dragon tied for the most earned royalties for lyrics writing and song composition within the field of popular music from the Korean Music Copyright Association.
 Park gets paid about US$850,000 a year from the Korean Music Copyright Association.

-Controversy

-In 2018, there were concerns that Sunmi's "Heroine" has plagiarized Cheryl's debut solo single "Fight for This Love".

-Sunmi's agency said that they were investigating the issue.
-It later concluded with stating, "We unequivocally reveal that 'Heroine' is 100 percent an original creative work with absolutely no reference to the song that has been named in the controversy."
+Public image

+After becoming an in-house producer for YG Entertainment in the mid 2000s, Park has shied away from public life; he has refused to appear on air and is known to skip award ceremonies.

+In 2026, Park won a Grammy Award – the first for any K-pop act – for producing the single "Golden" and did not attend the event.
+Forbes magazine described him as the "K-pop/rap star turned prolific music producer who has helped shape and aid South Korean music's global crossover for over two decades".
+His fellow producer Jeong Hoon-seo (stage name 24), in his acceptance speech, gave a special shoutout to Park calling him "Pioneer of K-Pop".

 Personal life

-After becoming an in-house producer for YG Entertainment, Park has refused to appear on the air.
 In 2014, he purchased a building in Hongdae, Seoul worth US$9 million and opened his own cafe called Twosome Studio in that building.
 In 2016, he purchased a US$6 million house in Hannam-dong, Seoul from Hyundai Group founder's nephew.